 The Academic Appeals Committee guarantees the right to a hearing for any student.
 The committee exists in order to assure that the rights and responsibilities of members of the university community are protected through orderly procedure.
 Any member of the academic community may petition the committee for student academic matters.
-Information regarding the procedure for an appeal by a student is available from the Vice President for Academic Affairs.
+Information regarding the procedure for an appeal by a student is available from the Provost.